josueelias9/AI-epub-summarizer/extractor/output/book_presentation.md

 ## 7.1.
 Translating Business Use Cases

-* _Identify the impact, success criteria, and data available for a use case_
+* **Identify Use Case**: Understand impact, success criteria, and data available for a specific problem.
-  * Understand stakeholders' expectations and priorities
+  * _Stakeholders_: Identify key people related to the use case, including executives, CFOs, managers, and data managers.
-  * Determine the most impactful aspect of the use case
+  * Impact: Determine the purpose of the ML project, such as increasing profit or improving quality of life.

-* **Match the use case with a machine learning approach**
-  * Choose an algorithm and metric suitable for the problem
+* **Match with Machine Learning**: Choose an algorithm and metric that fit the identified use case.
-  * Consider feasibility based on existing technology, data, and budget
+  * _Outcomes_: Understand what would happen if the solution is implemented, including potential counterproductive reactions from users.

 ---

+  * Problem Feasibility: Determine if the problem can be solved using machine learning, considering existing technology, available data, and budget.

+* **Select Machine Learning Approach**: Identify a suitable ML approach that aligns with the use case and stakeholder needs.

+---
 ## 7.2.
 Machine Learning Approaches

-**Machine Learning Landscape**

-* Many ML problems are well-researched with elegant solutions
-* Some algorithms are not perfect and some problems can be solved in multiple ways
+* **Overview**: Machine learning has a vast range of approaches and methods for solving problems.
+    * _Multiple solutions exist for some problems and not all ML frameworks fit every use case._
-* There are hundreds of ways to apply machine learning techniques, requiring a broad knowledge of approaches
+    * _There are hundreds of ways to apply machine learning techniques, making it essential to have a broad knowledge base._
-* Each approach solves a specific class of problems distinguished by data type and prediction type
+    * _Understanding the landscape of ML approaches is crucial for selecting the right method for a given problem._

 ---

 ### 7.2.1.
 Supervised, Unsupervised, and Semi‐supervised Learning

-* **Machine Learning Approaches**:
+* **Machine Learning Classification by Data Type**:
-  * _Supervised Learning_: Using labeled datasets to train models, e.g., image classification.
-  * _Unsupervised Learning_: Classifying or grouping data without labels, e.g., clustering algorithms and topic modeling.
-    * *_Clustering Algorithms_*: Grouping similar data points together.
-    * *_Autoencoders_*: Reducing dimensionality of input data.
-    * *_Topic Modeling_*: Classifying documents into topics based on word and sentence patterns.
+	+ Supervised: uses labeled data, e.g., image classification, sentiment analysis
+	+ Unsupervised: uses unlabeled data, e.g., clustering, topic modeling
+* **Unsupervised Learning Methods**:
+	+ Clustering algorithms (e.g., k-means)
+	+ Autoencoders (dimensionality reduction)
+	+ Topic modeling (document clustering)
+* **Semi-Supervised Learning**: combines labeled and unlabeled data to address uncertainty in unsupervised learning

 ---